MorS25/Autonomous-Robot-Swarm/README.md

 	7. Current Location -> Original Location
 	8. Data sent back to PC via 433 mhz RF Transmitter Module.

-## Movement:																Each node has two axis on which it may move.
+## Movement:																Each node has three (working) axis on which it may move.
 	-Forward / Backward
 	-Left Strafe / Right Strafe
 	-Diagnol Left / Right